This article is part of our Business Startup Guide—a curated list of our articles that will get you up and running in no time!

 An income statement, also called a profit and loss statement (or P&L), is a fundamental tool for understanding how the revenue and expenses of your business stack up.

 Simply put, it tells anyone at-a-glance if your business is profitable or not.
 Typically, an income statement is a list of revenue and expenses, with the company’s net profit listed at the end (check out the section on income statement examples below to see what it looks like).

 Have you ever heard someone refer to a company’s “bottom line”?
-They’re talking about the last line in an income statement, the one that tells a reader the net profit of a company, or how profitable the company is over a given period of time (usually quarterly or annually) after all expenses have been paid.
+They’re talking about the last line in an income statement, the one that tells a reader the net profit of a company, or how profitable the company is over a given period of time (usually quarterly or annually) after all expenses have been accounted for.

-In this article, I’ll review:
+In this article, we’ll go over: